 How are Carnitas Different from other Mexican Meat Dishes?

 The crisping of the outside of the pork is one of the things that distinguish carnitas from pulled pork.
 At their best, carnitas are moist & juicy inside, with plenty of well-browned, crisp edges on the outside

-Pop sugar has put together this summary of the differences between carnitas and other Mexican meats, which I found really helpful:
+Pop Sugar put together this summary below of the differences between carnitas and other Mexican meats, which I found really helpful: